ibm-cloud-docs/vsrx/readiness.md

 ### Expired
 {: #status-expired}

 The readiness check has not run recently enough to reflect accurate results.
 Run a new check to see the current status.
+Readiness checks expire 5 hours after they complete.

 ### Ready
 {: #status-ready}